SteveJustin1963/monty/README.md

 ### 9. Loops and Iteration

 ** NEEDS WORK **

-The language seems to include a basic looping structure, with an iterator variable `i`.
+MONTY includes a basic looping structure, which can be used with an iterator variable `i`.
+This allows for repetitive execution of commands, a feature essential for any programming language.

 Example: